top of page

 c.
 Purpose.

-What is the book of Psalms?
+14. What is written in the book of Psalms?

 a.
 159 proverbial sayings of encouragement.